 Bottom line on the MonkeyLectric Monkey Lights

-These innovative, fun, inexpensive, potentially live-saving, energy-thrifty lights rate an Average Joe Cyclist Gold Star!
+These innovative, fun, inexpensive, potentially life-saving, energy-thrifty lights rate an Average Joe Cyclist Gold Star!